 Perhaps the most common cause of a breakdown is either a faulty or a flat battery, especially during the winter.
 This often occurs if you rarely go on long trips as your battery hasn’t had long to charge.
-That’s unless you charge it overnight around once a fortnight.
+You can prevent this by charging the battery overnight once a fortnight or so.

 Another reason batteries go flat is due to a poor electrical connection.
-Whilst your car’s battery terminals are cleaned and checked for corrosion during its MOT, it can build up throughout the year.
+Cleaning your car’s battery terminals is a good idea to avoid any build-up throughout the year.
 These will then be tested during your vehicle’s MOT.

-Whether your tyre bursts from debris in the road or being under inflated, ensuring your tyres don’t let you down is a relatively easy task.
+Whether your tyre bursts from debris or a pothole in the road or being under or over-inflated, ensuring your tyres don’t let you down is a relatively easy task.

 If your tyres are under-inflated, it can cause them to overheat.
 Similarly, over-inflated tyres can cause the tyres to expand too much and then burst.
-So make sure they remain at the correct pressure, which you can find in your vehicle’s drivers manual handbook.
+So make sure your tyres remain at the correct pressure, which you can find in your vehicle’s drivers manual handbook.
 If one tyre is continually losing air, it could be the sign of a slow puncture.

-Having a spare tyre is always handy when driving, especially long distance.
-A puncture repair kit is also a great thing to keep in the car even if it’s just temporary fix.
-If you do hit a pothole or your tyre pressure is going down ensure that you don’t drive on it for too long and get it to the nearest garage – or call us if you need roadside assistance and you’ve taken out breakdown cover with us.
+Having a spare tyre is always handy when driving, especially when travelling long distances.
+A puncture repair kit is also a great thing to keep in the car even if it’s just a temporary fix.
+If you do hit a pothole, or your tyre pressure is going down, ensure you don’t drive on it for too long and get it to the nearest garage – or call us if you need roadside assistance and you’ve taken out breakdown cover with us.

-Without functioning spark plugs your car will simply not start, or will sound weird if it does.
-They produce a spark of electricity that creates the ignition for the combustion that is needed to start the engine by putting the pistons in motion, so your car can produce a smooth burn of compressed air fuel mixture and allows your vehicle to stay powered up.
+Spark plugs are important as they produce a spark of electricity that creates the ignition for the combustion that is needed to start the engine.
+The spark plugs put the pistons in motion so your car can produce a smooth burn of compressed air fuel mixture and allows your vehicle to stay powered up.

 Ever had a brand new battery, but the car won’t start?
 It doesn’t necessarily mean the battery is dodgy, it could be the alternator.
 The alternator keeps the battery charged by taking energy from the engine.

 If the temperature of your engine heats up exponentially and the ignition light on your dashboard lights up, don’t attempt to re-start your vehicle.
-This is a major problem and will need roadside assistance as the water pump and/or the alternator belt has broken.
+This is a major problem and you’ll likely need roadside assistance to fix the issue as the water pump and/or the alternator belt has broken.

-The clutch is often overused by many drivers, for example, who don’t put the car in neutral once you have pulled up at traffic lights.
-So it’s no surprise that this is one of the most common ways your car can breakdown.
+The clutch is often overused by many drivers who don’t put the car in neutral once they have pulled up at traffic lights.
+So it’s no surprise that this is one of the most common ways your car can break down.

-It might seem simple, but putting the wrong fuel in your vehicle will obviously cause it to stop working and can damage other parts of the vehicle, such as the fuel system and catalytic converter.
-If you’re one of the thousands of people in the UK to do this each year, simply remove the keys from the ignition and put the car in neutral, before calling for roadside assistance.
+It might seem simple, but putting the wrong fuel in your vehicle will cause it to stop working and can damage other parts of the vehicle, such as the fuel system and catalytic converter.
+If you’re one of the thousands of people in the UK who misfuel their car each year, simply remove the keys from the ignition and put the car in neutral, before calling for roadside assistance.

 These tips should ensure your vehicle stays on the road for longer, but in the likelihood of being left stranded on the side of the road, Adrian Flux offers breakdown cover to ease your troubles.